Information Technology Service Management (ITSM) Program

 - Service Level Requirement (SLR): a customer requirement for an aspect of an IT service.
 Service level requirements are based on business objectives and used to negotiate agreed service level targets.

 - Service Level Target: a commitment that is documented in a service level agreement.
 Service level targets are based on service level requirements, and are needed to ensure that the IT service is able to meet business objectives.
-They should be SMART, and are usually based on KPIs.
+They should be SMART and are usually based on KPIs.

 - Service Portfolio: the complete set of services that is managed by a service provider.
 The service portfolio is used to manage the entire lifecycle of all services, and include three categories: service pipeline (proposed or in development), service catalog (live or available for deployment), and retired services.

 - Service Request: a formal request from a user for something to be provided - for example, a request for information or advice; to reset a password; or to install a workstation for a new user.
-Service requests are managed by the request fulfilment process, usually in conjunction with the service desk.
+Service requests are managed by the request fulfillment process, usually in conjunction with the service desk.
 Service requests may be linked to a request for change as part of fulfilling the request.

-- Stakeholder: a person who has an interest in an organization, project, IT service etc. Stakeholders may be interested in the activities, targets, resources, or deliverables.
+- Stakeholder: a person who has an interest in an organization, project, IT service, etc. Stakeholders may be interested in the activities, targets, resources, or deliverables.
 Stakeholders may include customers, partners, employees, shareholders, owners, etc.

 - User: a person who uses the IT service on a day-to-day basis.
 Users are distinct from customers, as some customers do not use the IT service directly.